bguiz/koa-api-demo/README.md

     - We then `yield` regular functions which must return `yield`-able objects, and using `co`, these can be either promises or thunks.
       We shall take a look at both of these in the next section.
+  - This is very important to remember for the remainder of this course, as `koa` makes extensive use of generator functions and the `yield` keyword
+  - Demo time
+    - Run the demo: `node demos/async-generators.js`
+    - In this demo we have syntax where we write a series of **asynchronous** code in a manner such that it looks even more like writing **synchronous** code
+    - Being able to write code in this manner is one of the key motivations for using them, and for using frameworks like `koa`
+    - Note that the functions continue to return promises, as promises are `yield`-able
+    - If you have an existing code back that makes use of promises, switching to this style is going to be relatively easy to refactor for.